 Get The ‘Lived On’ Look!
 Consider each overdyed rug as a unique work of contemporary art, which can truly enhance any type of interior design.
 If used in a minimalist environment with neutral colors, they act as an explosion of color, a centerpiece that at once stands and brings together its surroundings.
 However, they can also be used in a colorful room, by carefully choosing a rug in a color that sets off the tones of the décor and furnishings.
 In this context, it can be part of a design that envelops you in a warming feeling, touched with a hint of the Orient.
 However you choose to use your overdyed rug, you can be sure that it will become a beloved part of your home for many years to come.

-If you’d like to know more about the over-dyeing process, please feel free to get in touch by emailing: email@example.com.
+If you’d like to know more about the over-dyeing process or see more detailed photos of a specific rug in stock, please feel free to get in touch by emailing: firstname.lastname@example.org.
 Otherwise, visit the Overdyed Rugs section of our website, where you can browse by color, size, and price.
-If you’d like to see our rugs in person, before you make a purchase, this can be arranged at either our Istanbul or New Jersey offices.
 We can also send you patchwork samples.
 Please contact us for more information.

 We would like to introduce you to exquisite living environments all designed with kilim area rugs, contemporary area rugs, other authentic wool rugs and more...
 We hope that you'll find new refreshing ideas to apply for your home in these original interior design samples.See more about living with rugs